 - Also for The Matrix trilogy, where it's even referred to "The Matrix... and its sequels".

 - The Spider-Man Trilogy is called The Godfather Trilogy of superhero movies, "in that the first two are great and the third one sucks a**."

 - X-Men and X2: X-Men United "proved comic book movies can be awesome", while X-Men: The Last Stand "proved comic book movies can totally suck balls".

-- Independence Day: Resurgence, for not having any of the things that made people love the original, like great special effects, lovable campiness, an awesome Rousing Speech or Will Smith's fan favorite character.
+- Independence Day: Resurgence, for not having any of the things that made people love the original, like special effects, campiness, a Rousing Speech or Will Smith.